-Copy number changes detected by only a single probe as well as point mutations always require confirmation by another method.
-Because the mutation-specific probes are only intended to determine the presence of the mutation, positive results obtained for either of these probes need to be confirmed by sequence analysis to determine the zygosity of the mutation.
+Copy number changes detected by only a single probe always require confirmation by another method.
 An apparent deletion detected by a single probe can be due to e.g. a mutation/polymorphism that prevents ligation or destabilises the binding of probe oligonucleotides to the DNA sample.
 Sequence analysis can establish whether mutations or polymorphisms are present in the probe target sequence.
-The finding of a heterozygous mutation or polymorphism in sequence data indicates that two different alleles of the sequence are present in the sample DNA and that a false positive MLPA result was obtained.
+The finding of a heterozygous mutation or polymorphism indicates that two different alleles of the sequence are present in the sample DNA and that a false positive MLPA result was obtained.